Chris Hardwick: Relationships

+Hardwick and his family currently live in Los Feliz, Los Angeles.
+He also owns a residence in Eagle Rock, Los Angeles.

 Abuse allegation

 Hardwick's ex-girlfriend Chloe Dykstra published an essay on Medium on June 14, 2018, in which she alleged that she had been subjected to emotional and sexual abuse by an unnamed ex-boyfriend, and claimed that she was subject to career blacklisting in retaliation for ending the relationship.
 The essay did not name the abuser, but the timing and several key details led readers to conclude it was Hardwick.
 In response, Nerdist removed all mentions of Hardwick from its website while AMC announced that further episodes of Talking with Chris Hardwick would be pulled.
 Hardwick also stepped away from moderating all AMC and BBC America panels at San Diego Comic-Con.

 On July 25, 2018, AMC announced that a comprehensive investigation conducted alongside law firm Loeb & Loeb had failed to confirm Dykstra's allegations and that Hardwick would return as host of Talking Dead and Talking with Chris Hardwick.
 Their statement read, "We take these matters very seriously and given the information available to us after a very careful review, including interviews with numerous individuals, we believe returning Chris to work is the appropriate step."
 Dykstra, who refused to cooperate in the investigation, stated two days later on Twitter, "I chose not to participate in the investigation of the person I spoke of.
 I do not believe in an eye for an eye."
-She also stated that she "originally wrote her essay so she could move on with her life, and now she intends to do so".
+She also stated that she "originally wrote [her] essay so [she] could move on with [her] life, and now [she intends] to do so".
 On July 31, 2018, NBC announced that Hardwick would return as host of The Wall following its own investigation.
 On August 10, 2018, his name was returned to Nerdist's website after their own investigation.